 Students are grouped based on their ability into one of three levels: beginner, intermediate, or advanced.
 We call these Level I, II, II (Honors) or Level III.
 Our program staff will test all students enrolled to determine appropriate placement.
 You may be exempt from this testing if you submitted a recent TOEFL score as part of your application.
 Testing is held the first day of the program.

 How is the day structured?

-ACLI students study English for five hours in the classroom Monday through Friday.
+ACLI students study English in the classroom Monday through Friday.
 During each day students study grammar, writing, vocabulary, reading, and work on their speaking and listening skills in the goal of maximizing their potential and experiencing individual growth.
 Small group work and individual attention are key to the success of this program.
 Day trips are incorporated into the curriculum.

 Language immersion is combined with an examination of American culture each day.
 Program instructors, who are E.S.L. specialists, incorporate skill-building exercises into their daily lesson plans.
 Students can expand vocabulary, raise the level of reading comprehension, and improve written compositions.
 Reading and writing assignments introduce students to American literature and themes in United States history.
 Upper level students are given some preparation for the T.O.E.F.L.
 (Test of English as a Foreign Language).
 Examination, and some students may take a course in Summer School if the student demonstrates the necessary English proficiency.